ansys/pydpf-core/docs/source/concepts/stepbystep.rst

 - Create a field container from a CSV file.
 - Convert existing fields to a field container.

-This example shows how to define a field container from scratch:
+This code shows how to define a field container from scratch:

 .. code-block:: python